unicode-org/icu4x/docs/crate-ownership.md

 ## Owners from Different Areas

-To promote healthy discussion, and ensure we work on impactful crates that cover needs of wide audience vs. one of the members we should have support for the crate from at least two vendors/teams/companies.
+To promote healthy discussion, and ensure we work on impactful crates that cover needs of wide audience vs. one of the members we should have support for the crate from at least two vendors.

+***
+*NOTE*: It's *strongly* suggested that owners should come from different companies, functional areas or teams, in that order.
+***

 ## Team Ownership